- Return to Research & Labs

 Brown's COVID-19 dashboard shows a range of COVID-19 indicators, reflecting positivity rates and the prevalence of novel coronavirus on campus.
 More information about the testing program is available on the Testing & Tracing section of the Healthy Brown website.

-Brown University has restricted all University-sponsored travel or travel associated with a University appointment through January 3, 2021 (see current travel policies), if the travel is:
+Brown University has restricted all University-sponsored travel or travel associated with a University appointment until further notice (see current travel policies), if the travel is:

 - domestic, non-essential; or